tadaHrd/bfp-syntax/README.md

 This is a VSCode extension for Brainfuck+

-If you want the compiler then you will need [this](https://compiler.link/bfp)
+If you want the compiler then you will need [this](https://github.com/tadaHrd/bfp-compiler/)

 ## Features

 ### Sample code

 <img alt="Sample code" src="https://raw.githubusercontent.com/tadaHrd/bfp-syntax/master/images/sample_code.png"></img>

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Requirements